 Entry criteria included no history of treatment failure, CD4 nadir >200 cells/mm3 and viral load zenith <100,000 copies/mL.

 At baseline, median time on ART was 40 months and median CD4 nadir was 340 cells/mm3.

-At week 24, dolutegravir monotherapy was non inferior to triple ART for the primary endpoint of viral load VL<200c/mL.
+At week 24, dolutegravir monotherapy was non inferior to triple ART for the primary endpoint of viral load VL<200 copies/mL.
 Viral suppression was maintained in 49/50 monotherapy vs 53/53 in triple ART group (difference 2%, 95%CI: +12% to -5%), with no integrase resistance in the single case of viral failure.

-Also 46 of 53 pts randomized to con-cART switched to DOLUMONO 24 weeks after randomisation.
-Of the 96 participants on dolutegravir monotherapy, 94/96 reached week 24.
+Also at week 24, 46/53 participants initially randomised to triple ART, switched to monotherapy.
+Overall, of the 96 participants on dolutegravir monotherapy, 94/96 reached week 24.
 92/94 had a VL<200 copies/mL, with no resistance in the two viral failures.

 However, when 77/96 participants reached week 48, viral failure had developed in 8 (2 before week 24 and 6 after).
 Genotypic resistance testing was successful in 6/8 cases and 3/6 samples showed integrase mutation: 155H (n=1), 263K (n=1) and a new mutation not previously described for dolutegravir 230R (n=1).

 This met the prespecified criteria for stopping the study and all participants added dual NRTIs to return to triple therapy ART.
 Virological failure occurred significantly less compared in the 48 week control group (3/152 vs 8/96, p=0.03) and the study concluded: “The genetic barrier of dolutegravir monotherapy is insufficient to allow for maintenance monotherapy”.